-Irene is a Professor at Imperial College London and a Programme Leader at the MRC LMS, London, UK.
-She received her D.Phil. in Genetics in 2001 from the University of Oxford, UK, where she developed invertebrate models of human disease with Kay E. Davies.
-Her postdoctoral work with Stefan Thor, first at Harvard, USA and then Linkoping University, Sweden, identified the first genetically defined enteric neurons in Drosophila.
-She was awarded a Marie Curie Fellowship to undertake further postdoctoral work with Alex Gould at NIMR, London, where she uncovered similarities between the specification of gut-innervating insulin-producing neurons in flies and pancreatic beta cells in mammals.
+Irene is Professor at Imperial College London and MRC Investigator at the MRC LMS, London (UK).
+She received her DPhil in Genetics from the University of Oxford (UK), working with Kay E. Davies, and explored how neurons acquire their identity during postdoctoral work with Stefan Thor at Harvard (USA), Linkoping University (Sweden) and then Alex Gould at NIMR (now Crick Institute, UK).
 She established her own lab at the University of Cambridge in 2008 thanks to a Wellcome Trust Career Development Fellowship.
-She then moved to London to become a Programme Leader at the MRC LMS at the end of 2012.
-She was elected to the EMBO YIP programme in 2012 and became a full EMBO member in 2017.
-She is the recipient of an ERC Starting Grant.
+She then moved to London to become a Programme Leader at the MRC LMS, Imperial College London at the end of 2012.
+She was elected to the Royal Society, the Academy of Medical Sciences and EMBO, and was awarded a Sufrrage Science Women in Science Award and, more recently, the Genetics Society Mary Lyon Medal.
+She is the recipient of an ERC Advanced Grant and, previously, an ERC Starting Grant.

 Alexandra did her BSc at King's College London, followed by a Master's in Human Reproductive Biology at Imperial College London.
 Her first stab at metabolic sciences was with Malcolm Parker, followed by a PhD with Catherine Williamson and a postdoc in Saskia van Mil's lab at UMC Utrecht in the Netherlands.
 Alex is capitalising on her long-standing interest in organ plasticity by using mouse models to investigate how organs such as the intestine adapt to physiological stresses.